armada-alliance/armada-alliance/services/website/content/en/terms/adrestia.md

 keywords: adrestia, cardano, api, apis, cli, sdk
 ---

-Adrestia is a collection of products which makes it easier to integrate with [Cardano](/en/terms/cardano.md).
 It is made of several application programming interfaces (APIs), command-line interfaces (CLIs), and software development kits (SDKs).
 Alternatively, Adrestia may also refer to the team working on the project itself.